tldr-pages/tldr/pages/common/quarto.md

 `quarto render {{path/to/file.rmd}} --to html`

-- Render Quarto file to HTML:
+- Render a Quarto file to HTML:

 `quarto render {{input.qmd}} --to html`